Lentil and Sausage Stew with Kale and Fresh Fennel

 - 6 cups beef stock

 - 6 cups (or one 10 oz. bag prepared greens) cleaned and trimmed kale leaves

 - 2 tbsp. olive oil

-- 2 cups fennel bulb fresh, trimmed, cleaned, chopped
+- 2 cups trimmed, cleaned and chopped fresh fennel bulb

-- 1 tbsp. rosemary fresh, very finely chopped
+- 1 tbsp. fresh rosemary, very finely chopped

-- Place the sausage into a large soup pot (8 quartover medium heat.
+Place the sausage into a large soup pot (8 quarts) over medium heat.
 Break the sausage into large chunks and stir occasionally as it cooks.
 Continue to cook until the juices have evaporated, fat has rendered and the sausage is nicely browned all over, about 15 minutes.